+W. TYSON JOYE, NATIONAL PARK SERVICE

 HIRING REFORM is needed at Grand Canyon National Park

+Affiliated Tribes of the Grand Canyon:

+Havasupai Tribe

+Hopi Tribe

+Hualapai Tribe

+Kaibab Band of Paiute Indians

+Las Vegas Band of Paiute Indians

+Moapa Band of Paiute Indians

+Navajo Nation

+Paiute Indian Tribe of Utah

+Pueblo of Zuni

+San Juan Southern Paiute Tribe

+Yavapai-Apache Nation

 Grand Canyon National Park encompasses the traditional lands of at least 11 tribes that have stewarded the canyon since time immemorial and have traditional connections and local expertise.

 Yet Native representation at Grand Canyon National Park is low.
 Hiring reform via permanent legislation is needed to increase Indigenous representation across all levels of park management.

+6%

 of employees at Grand Canyon National Park are Native.1

+27%

-of residents in Coconino County, Arizona are Native.
+of residents in Coconino County, Arizona are Native.2

 What does Native hiring currently look like at Grand Canyon National Park?

 In 2021, Grand Canyon National Park received the authority to directly hire employees from six of the 11 affiliated tribes based on their proximity to the park.

 Shortcomings of the existing hiring authority:

 - It excludes five of the 11 associated tribes. - It applies only to lower-paying jobs. - It precludes the option to receive park housing.
 What would hiring reform legislation do?

-Federal legislation would give Grand Canyon National Park the authority to:

-- Hire tribal members from all 11 associated tribes into any position based on their local and traditional expertise and historical connections to the Grand Canyon. - Create opportunities for upward career mobility. - Increase representation of Native Americans across all levels, including leadership positions. - Enhance the visitor experience by helping to better integrate Native culture and history into the park.

-Case Study: A similar hiring authority for local tribal members was enacted in the 1980 Alaska National Interest Lands Conservation Act and is an effective tool for increasing Native hiring in federal land management.
+Federal legislation would give Grand Canyon National Park the authority to: - Hire tribal members from all 11 associated tribes into any position based on their local and traditional expertise. - Appoint tribal members into jobs in a noncompetitive manner. - Create opportunities for upward career mobility. - Increase representation of Native Americans across all levels, including leadership positions.
+CASE STUDY: A similar hiring authority for local tribal members was enacted in the 1980 Alaska National Interest Lands Conservation Act and is an effective tool for increasing Native hiring in federal land management.